Skip to main content Skip to footer

 5 ways to avoid event budget overruns

-Budget overruns don’t just happen — they build gradually through small oversights and optimistic estimates, which is why cost estimation in project management is crucial from day one.
+What separates a well-run event from one that finishes over budget?
+Often it’s a handful of small oversights and optimistic estimates that compound over time, which is why cost estimation in project management is crucial from day one.

 These five strategies below will help you maintain control from initial planning through final reconciliation.